Coolant leaks are one of the most common car mishaps that a driver can encounter.

 DAMAGED COOLANT HOSE

-All depending on the location of the hose and it’s accessibility, this can be in most cases a DIY job (loose the hose clamps, budge the hose on both sides until they move, remove the coolant hose, mount a new one and tighten the clamps).
+All depending on the location of the hose and its accessibility, this can be in most cases a DIY job (loosen the hose clamps, budge the hose on both sides until they move, remove the coolant hose, mount a new one, and tighten the clamps).

 Coolant hoses are molded and shaped to a specific size for various car models.
 Just ask for your car model at the car parts shop or even better bring the damaged one with you.
-Also ask for quality coolant hoses so you don’t have to change them again in the near future.
+Also, ask for quality coolant hoses so you don’t have to change them again soon.